Do these notes explain What is Protein and the classification of proteins in Biochemistry?

 All proteins are made up of amino acids (20 amino acids, of course on amino acids ) but they do not have of biological activity.
 Amino acids are the alphabet of the protein structure.

 The sequence of these amino acids can be achieved by an almost infinite number of sequences to form an equally infinite number of different proteins

 Ways of Classification of proteins?

-According to classification of proteins, these are again classified into forms, functions and composition.
+According to the classification of proteins, these are again classified into forms, functions, and composition.

 They can also be intracellular include myosin and tropomyosin muscle cells. careful not to confuse fibrous and filamentary (globular proteins attached to each other).